 Day of Absence / Day of Presence

 Every year, new and different programming is developed by the Day of Absence and Day of Presence Planning Committee (which you can be a part of).
 The committee is comprised of interested students, staff, and faculty.
-This coming academic school year, the Day of Absence will take place on Wednesday, April 24th and the Day of Presence will be on Friday, April 26th, 2013.
+This coming academic school year, the Day of Absence will take place on Wednesday, April 30th and the Day of Presence will be on Friday, May 2nd, 2014.
 Our hope is to host a variety of activities throughout the year created to hone our discussion and analytical skills in regards to the complex and vital issues of Race, Inclusion, Diversity, Privilege, Allyship and their intersections.
-This year's theme is RACE: TRUTH AND REALITY.

 Origins and Themes